Virtual Classes of Representation Varieties of Upper Triangular Matrices via Topological Quantum Field Theories: TQFTs and representation varieties

 commutes.

-The composition of $(W, A) : (M_1, A_1) \to (M_2, A_2)$ and $(W', A') : (M_2, A_2) \to (M_3, A_3)$ is $(W \sqcup_{M_2} W', A \cup A') : (M_1, A_1) \to (M_3, A_3)$.
+The composition of $(W, A)\colon (M_1, A_1) \to (M_2, A_2)$ and $(W', A')\colon (M_2, A_2) \to (M_3, A_3)$ is $(W \sqcup_{M_2} W', A \cup A')\colon (M_1, A_1) \to (M_3, A_3)$.

-\item $2$-morphisms: a map $(W, A) \to (W', A')$ is given by a diffeomorphism $F : W \to W'$ such that $F(A) \subset A'$ and \eqref{eq:diagram_from_definition_bdp} commutes. \end{itemize} Note that so far, no identity morphism exists for $(M, A)$, unless $M = A = \varnothing$.
-For this reason, we loosen the definition of a bordism a bit, and allow $M$ itself to be seen as a bordism $M \to M$, so that $(M, A)$ will be the identity morphism for $(M, A)$. \end{definition}
+\item $2$-morphisms: a map $(W, A) \to (W', A')$ is given by a diffeomorphism $F\colon W \to W'$ such that $F(A) \subset A'$ and~\eqref{eq:diagram_from_definition_bdp} commutes. \end{itemize} Note that so far, no identity morphism exists for $(M, A)$, unless $M = A = \varnothing$.
+For this reason, we loosen the definition of a bordism a bit, and allow $M$ itself to be seen as a bordism $M \to M$, so that $(M, A)$ will be the identity morphism for $(M, A)$. \end{Definition}

 In this paper, we also consider manifolds which carry a so-called \textit{parabolic structure}.
-Fix a set $\Lambda$ and call it the \keyword{parabolic data}.
-We say a \keyword{parabolic structure} on a manifold $M$ is a finite set $Q = \{ (S_1, \mathcal{E}_1), \ldots, (S_s, \mathcal{E}_s) \}$ with $\mathcal{E}_i \in \Lambda$ and the $S_i$ are pairwise disjoint compact submanifolds of $M$ of codimension 2 with a co-orientation (i.e. an orientation of its normal bundle) such that $S_i \cap \partial M = \partial S_i$ transversally. \begin{definition} Let $\Lambda$ be a set.
-The \keyword{2-category of $n$-bordisms of pairs with parabolic structures over $\Lambda$}, denoted $\Bdp_n(\Lambda)$, is the $2$-category consisting of: \begin{itemize} \item Objects: triples $(M, A, Q)$ with $M$ an $(n - 1)$-dimensional closed oriented manifold, $Q$ a parabolic structure on $M$, and $A \subset M$ a finite set of points not intersecting any of the $S_i$ of $Q$.
+Fix a~set $\Lambda$ and call it the \emph{parabolic data}.
+We say a \emph{parabolic structure} on a manifold $M$ is a finite set $Q = \{ (S_1, \mathcal{E}_1), \dots, (S_s, \mathcal{E}_s) \}$ with $\mathcal{E}_i \in \Lambda$ and the $S_i$ are pairwise disjoint compact submanifolds of $M$ of codimension 2 with a co-orientation (i.e. an orientation of its normal bundle) such that $S_i \cap \partial M = \partial S_i$ transversally. \begin{Definition} Let $\Lambda$ be a set.
+The \emph{$2$-category of pointed $n$-bordisms with parabolic structures over $\Lambda$}, denoted $\Bdp_n(\Lambda)$, is the $2$-category consisting of: \begin{itemize}\itemsep=0pt \item Objects: triples $(M, A, Q)$ with $M$ an $(n - 1)$-dimensional closed oriented manifold, $Q$~a~pa\-ra\-bolic structure on $M$, and $A \subset M$ a finite set of points not intersecting any of the~$S_i$ of~$Q$.